Return To LOCAL EVENTS

 WHERE: Washington County Museum of Fine Arts

-HAGERSTOWN, MD Ė The Washington County Museum of Fine Arts will present the Gallery Quartet, now in its 36th season, in a program of chamber music on Sunday, October 28, 2012 at 2:30 p.m.
-The concert is sponsored in part by Keller-Stonebraker Insurance, Inc. and is free and open to the public.
+HAGERSTOWN, MD – Now in its 37th season at the Washington County Museum of Fine Arts, the Gallery Quartet will present a chamber music concert on Sunday, October 13, 2013 at 2:30 p.m.
+The concert is free and open to the public.

 Established in 1931 and dedicated to collecting, preserving and interpreting works of art for the people of Washington County and citizens from the four-state region, the Washington County Museum of Fine Arts has been recognized as one of the finest small museums in the United States.
 The mission of the Washington County Museum of Fine Arts (WCMFA) is to collect, to preserve, to interpret and to exhibit art of lasting quality for the citizens of Hagerstown, Washington County and the surrounding region.
 The mission is implemented through the development, interpretation and care of art collections; creation of original and educational exhibitions; and presentation of interpretive lectures, concerts, films, art instruction and other programs to ensure that visitors gain a better appreciation and understanding of the fine arts.
 The presentation and care of art collections, and associated interpretive activities requires the maintenance of a specialized and architecturally significant building and grounds.
 The opportunity for the public to encounter highly significant works of art in a beautiful setting, and with safety and security are important values of the Washington County Museum of Fine Arts.